awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

 + Kinesis Video Streams reads media data at a rate of up to 12\.5 MB/second, or 100 Mbps during a `PutMedia` session\.

 Note the following constraints\.
 In these cases, Kinesis Video Streams sends the Error acknowledgement in the response\.
-+ Fragments that have time codes spanning longer than 10 seconds and that contain more than 50 megabytes of data are not allowed\.
++ Fragments that have time codes spanning longer than 10 seconds and that contain more than 50 MB of data are not allowed\.
++ Fragments containing more than three tracks are not allowed\.
+Each frame in every fragment must have the same track number as one of the tracks defined in the fragment header\.
+Additionally, every fragment must contain at least one frame for each track defined in the fragment header\.
++ Each fragment must contain at least one frame for each track defined in the fragment metadata\.
++ The earliest frame timestamp in a fragment must be after the latest frame timestamp in the previous fragment\.
 +  An MKV stream containing more than one MKV segment or containing disallowed MKV elements \(like `track*`\) also results in the Error acknowledgement\.

 Kinesis Video Streams stores each incoming fragment and related metadata in what is called a "chunk\."
 The fragment metadata includes the following:
 + The MKV headers provided at the start of the `PutMedia` request
 + The following Kinesis Video Streams\-specific metadata for the fragment:
-  +  `server_timestamp` \- Time stamp when Kinesis Video Streams started receiving the fragment\.
+  +  `server_timestamp` \- Timestamp when Kinesis Video Streams started receiving the fragment\.
-  +  `producer_timestamp` \- Time stamp, when the producer started recording the fragment\.
+  +  `producer_timestamp` \- Timestamp, when the producer started recording the fragment\.
 Kinesis Video Streams uses three pieces of information received in the request to calculate this value\.
     + The fragment timecode value received in the request body along with the fragment\.
     + Two request headers: `producerStartTimestamp` \(when the producer started recording\) and `fragmentTimeCodeType` \(whether the fragment timecode in the payload is absolute or relative\)\.